fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 It is difficult to create backups of the private key.
 After all, the system is designed to prevent backups.
 A compromise is usually reached by using a secret sharing scheme, e.g. {{Shamir}}.
-The private key is split into _n_ pieces inside of the HSM, which are then distributed to key share holders.
-In case the private key becomes inoperable, _m_ out of the _n_ key share holders need to come together to restore the secret key.
+The private key is split into N pieces inside of the HSM, which are then distributed to key share holders.
+In case the private key becomes inoperable, M out of the N key share holders need to come together to restore the secret key.

 A key sharing scheme does not mitigate all risk.
-When more than _n-m_ key shares become unavailable a restore cannot be performed, because not enough key shares are available.
+When more than N-M key shares become unavailable a restore cannot be performed, because not enough key shares are available.
 This is particularly challenging in small to medium sized teams.